 While both types mean that you have poor blood sugar control and insulin impairment, the reasons are very different and the resulting insulin impairment is different.
 You will have type 1 all your life and it will require extreme care and management.

-Why being fat is the biggest symptom!
+Why being fat is the biggest symptom.

 Insulin resistance appears in fat or obese people 80 - 90% of the time.
 This is because high blood sugar and high insulin also lead to fat storage.

-When there is too much glucose in the blood the insulin tells the body to store it as fat!
+When there is too much glucose in the blood the insulin tells the body to store it as fat.
 High blood sugar causes high insulin causes fat storage and obesity.

 When the body makes too much insulin, it stimulates LPL (the fat storing enzyme) and blocks the conversion of fat to energy.
 Fat is stored particularly around the abdomen, the belly fat.

-The delicate process of transporting glucose to the muscle cells for energy and the fat metabolism mechanisms are disrupted when too many high glycemic, insulin-stimulating carbohydrates are eaten for too long.
+The delicate process of transporting glucose to the muscle cells for energy and the fat metabolism mechanisms are disrupted when too many high glycemic, insulin-stimulating carbohydrates are eaten consistently over a long period of time.
 When high blood sugar becomes chronic, type 2 diabetes or insulin resistance can develop. |

-High insulin means you are storing fat.
-It also means that you are craving the very foods that are causing the problems and some of those foods are hidden sugars in processed foods.
+that you are craving the very foods that are causing the problems and some of

 Type 2 used to be called adult onset diabetes but that term may be becoming obsolete.
 So many children are being diagnosed these days with type 2 diabetes that the term may no longer apply.
 There may be a genetic predisposition in families so adults who are overweight or obese will have children who are at risk.
 However, with an understanding about the dangers of hidden sugars and processed foods and making a determined effort to get the whole family exercising regularly, type 2 diabetes can be reversed.

 Here's what can happen if you DON'T manage your blood sugar.
 You are at risk for heart disease, cancer, hypertension, high blood pressure, premature aging of the skin, depression, Alzheimer's and Parkinson's disease.
-This is what overload of blood sugar and insulin leads to over time.
+This is what an overload of blood sugar and insulin leads to over time.
 But you CAN do a lot to prevent this.

 All health professionals agree that high blood sugar is the problem and diet and exercise are powerful tools in lowering blood sugar.
 The problems are a processed food industry that markets cheap food and sedentary lifestyles.
 Insulin resistance can be prevented and reversed.
-Even if diabetes runs in your family and you have family members who are obese, do not despair!
+Even if diabetes runs in your family and you have family members who are obese, do not despair.

 You CAN stop this condition.